-The investment strategy selects corporate issuers with good or improving ESG practices within their sector of activity.
-The ESG performance of an issuer is evaluated against a combination of environmental, social and governance factors which include but are not limited to:
+Corporate issuers with good or improving ESG practices within their sector of activity.
+The ESG performance of an issuer is evaluated against a combination of environmental, social and governance factors which include but are characteristics promoted by the financial product are attained.